 Struggling against sex has long been a hallmark of Catholicism and an aspect of Gothic fiction.
 The femme fatale, often a naked spirit or demon that tempts the protagonist into wickedness and death, is everywhere present in Gothic horror.
 She calls like the Nymphs of old, but with full splendor on display for the weakness of the flesh, which leads men to death.
 There is something both repulsive and enticing in the nakedness of the femme fatale; there is a sense of the sacred in sex because sex is the manner by which to fulfill the first commandment of God to “be fruitful and multiply”, yet there is a sense of repulsiveness to it because of the reality of the Fall and the punishments to the soul and body as a consequence of the Fall.

-Eros is also a central theme in Catholic theology.
+Eros is central theme in Catholic theology.
 God is not merely a God of agape but also a God of Eros.
 Divine Eros is what draws God to love His people, and the nature of Eros compels man to seek the source of Eros which is God Himself.
 As Julian of Norwich demonstrates in her tome, The Revelations of Divine Love, the marriage of God with man and man with God is by the twin exhibition of erotic longing.
 While Catholicism spiritualized Eros to the idea of “Platonic idea,” Divine Eros as the desire of the soul still exhibits all over it the foamy and gooey carnal reality of bodily sex.
 Divine Eros overwhelms the human eros of the believer, in this meeting of the two desires, human eros is completely overwhelmed and taken into another sphere of experience – a metaphysical dying and rising in the bosom of God.

 But as seen in Hesiod, the origins of the sacred in sexual violence is not something good and benign.
 It is a brutal and grizzly mess.
 It leads to rebellion, death, and hatred.
 The origins of the sacred in paganism is sex and violence leading to war and conquest.
 The origins of the sacred in Christianity is sex and violence leading to the redemption of man.
 Hence why Gothic literature ends in the salvation of sex, through marriage, like in the Castle of Otranto, because by overcoming the carnal temptations of the faux sacred, the true sacred of internality deifies the body and brings the felicity only possible by becoming divinized partakers of the Love of God; or like The Romance of the Forest, ends in succumbing to the temptations in which death, guilt, and the compulsion to confession close the story.
+Sex and violence can lead to death or new life.
+Sex is sacred.
+Violence is sacred.
+But whether sex and violence lead to death or life remains a most sublime mystery.

 The Gothic understands the depth of sex, sensuality, and the sacred and how they often blurringly conflate together.
 The Gothic understands this reality because Catholicism understands this reality.
 “Few venture as thou hast in the alarming paths of sin.”
 The centrality of sex, violence, and the sacred in the Gothic tradition is because sex, violence, and the sacred are at the core of man’s being and very much define man’s existence—especially in his post-Edenic “nakedness,” his nakedness from grace.
 Like Goodman Brown, sometimes we need to stumble upon a good old orgy to be awoken from the slumber and to reconnect with the idea of the sacred and the moral heart and moral order being inflamed by moral failing, especially sexual failings.